-- · The Historic Route of Mafikena includes the town of Mafikeng, which was besieged by the Boers during the Anglo-Boer/South African War. - · The Groot Marico region, mampoer (moonshine) country, is associated with author Herman Charles Bosman. - The Hartbeespoort Dam and surrounds are popular for weekend outings, yachting and golf. - The Pilanesberg National Park supports over 7 000 head of game, including the Big Five, and 350 bird species. - · The Taung Skull Fossil Site is an extension of the Sterkfontein hominid sites.
-The site marks the place where the celebrated Taung skull - a specimen of the species Australopithecus africanus - was found in 1924. - · Madikwe Game Reserve, one of South Africa's largest game reserves, is home to 66 large mammal species. including the Big Five, and about 300 resident and migrant bird species.
+- The Historic Route of Mafikeng includes the town of Mafikeng, which was besieged by the Boers during the Anglo-Boer/South African War. - The Groot Marico region, mampoer (moonshine) country, is associated with author Herman Charles Bosman.

+- The Hartbeespoort Dam and surrounds are popular for weekend outings, yachting and golf. - The Pilanesberg National Park is situated in the transition zone between the Kalahari and the Lowveld.
+It is home to the Big Five, an abundance of animals and over 300 bird species.
+It is the fourth-largest park in South Africa. - The Taung Skull Fossil Site is an extension of the Sterkfontein hominid sites.
+The site marks the place where the celebrated Taung skull - a specimen of the species Australopithecus africanus - was found in 1924. - Madikwe Game Reserve, one of South Africa's largest game reserves, is home to 66 large mammal species, including the Big Five, and about 300 resident and migrant bird species.